waltervh/BornAgain-website/content/documentation/tutorial-examples/beam-and-detector/beam-divergence/index.md

 ### Beam divergence

+By default, the incident beam is perfectly monochromatic and collimated.
-Model an input beam with a finite distribution of wavelengths and of incident angles.
+Here we show how to set finite distributions of wavelengths and of incident angles.

 * The wavelength follows a log-normal distribution around the mean value of $1$ $\unicode{x212B}$ with a scale parameter equal to $0.1$.
 * Both incident angles follow a Gaussian distribution around the average values $\alpha\_i = 0.2 ^{\circ}$ and $\phi\_i = 0^{\circ}$, respectively and $\sigma_{\alpha\_i} = \sigma\_{\phi\_i} = 0.1^{\circ}$.